-THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
-AND MAY NOT REFLECT Effective until 2020
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 CCC Self-Employment

 CCC Self-Employment

 Income from self-employment minus allowable business expenses is counted as earned income for all programs.

 Self-employment income of American Indians or Alaska Natives that is generated from property held in trust, subject to Federal restrictions or from federally protected rights is not counted as income.
 Review the policy at MA606EE to determine whether self-employment of American Indian or Alaska Native customers meets the policy requirements to be excluded.